Topic Modeling Explained: LDA to Bayesian Inference

 To Recap

 Whether or not you utilize topic modeling in your search engine marketing campaign will depend largely on the level of sophistication of your search engine marketing team.
 The average SEO analyst is going to stick to things like link building, keyword research, and meta tag optimization; all techniques which are quite useful.
-However, if you want to take your campaign to the next level, bringing it as close as possible to how search engines work, topic modeling is something you should seriously consider.
+However, if you want to take your campaign to the next level topic modeling, perhaps used together with a large language model, is something you should seriously consider.